Pyro Green-Gas (formerly known as AirScience Technologies Inc.)

 Purifications - AirScience Desulfurization System

-AirScience Ferrachel - Iron Chelate Process System
+AirScience Ferrachel - Model II - Iron Chelate Process System

 The process is recommended for reduction of high hydrogen sulfide concentrations (>1000ppmv) to concentrations of less than 100ppmv.
 To achieve hydrogen sulfide concentrations in the less than 4ppmv, a second stage consisting of a dry scrubbing catalyst will be required.

-AirScience - Dry Scrubbing Catalyst Process System
+AirScience - Model DSC - Dry Scrubbing Catalyst Process System

 The DSC process is based on the property of iron sponge to convert to iron pyrite in the presence of hydrogen sulfide.
 To enhance the reactivity of the active product as well as the activity of the whole pellets and not only the external surface, the active media is enhanced by certain additives defined as catalysts.